invoke-ai/InvokeAI/docs/installation/030_INSTALL_CUDA_AND_ROCM.md

 ### Linux Install with a Runtime Container

-On Linux systems, an alternative to installing the driver directly on your system is to run an NVIDIA software container that has the driver already in place.
+On Linux systems, an alternative to installing CUDA Toolkit directly on your system is to run an NVIDIA software container that has the CUDA libraries already in place.
 This is recommended if you are already familiar with containerization technologies such as Docker.

 For downloads and instructions, visit the [NVIDIA CUDA Container Runtime Site](https://developer.nvidia.com/nvidia-container-runtime)